ava-labs/avalanchego/x/merkledb/README.md

 * The node's children
 * The node's value digest
 * The node's key

+The node's value digest is:
+* Nothing, if the node has no value
+* The node's value, if it has a value < 32 bytes
+* The hash of the node's value otherwise

+We use the node's value digest rather than its value when hashing so that when we send proofs, each `ProofNode` doesn't need to contain the node's value, which could be very large.
+By using the value digest, we allow a proof verifier to calculate a node's ID while limiting the size of the data sent to the verifier.

 Specifically, we encode these values in the following way: